 Do I Need a Visa to Travel to French Guiana?

-What is the Climate Like in French Guiana?
+What Is the Climate Like in French Guiana?

-How Safe is French Guiana?
+How Safe Is French Guiana?

 What Should I Pack for French Guiana?